howardlai1234/comp2121-project/README.md

 ## Project type
 Group project, 4 people in total.
-My contibution to this project are most of the HTML and PHP code. grpoupmates mainly responsible for concept, report and presentation
+My contibution to this project are most of the HTML and PHP code.
+Grpoupmates mainly responsible for concept, report and presentation

 ## Source Template